 None of the sources mentioned above are a good fit for sports fanatics, since many people prefer to watch the games live.
 The mentioned services don't have licensing permissions (except for iTunes, which hosts old NASCAR replays) for games.
 There's obviously a longer list of viewing sources for sports, especially when you start getting into college sports, but here are a couple of main ones to start with.

 Official league sites: You can subscribe to packages from professional sports associations so you can watch live through your computer, TV, and smartphone.
-For live major leagues, there is MLB.TV ($110 a year) for baseball; NFL Audio Pass ($10 a season) for football, which consists of audio broadcasts and not video; NBA League Pass ($7-$49) for basketball; and NHL Game Center Live ($50 a season) for hockey.
+For live major leagues, there is MLB.TV for baseball; NFL Audio Pass or NFL Game Pass ($99) for football; NBA League Pass ($99) for basketball; and NHL Game Center Live ($25-$131) for hockey.
 Of all the sports, it's hardest to get access to live NFL games legally because of licensing restrictions.

 Sports bar: General sports bars have multiple TVs with different games going on, so if you don't mind the crowd and noise, then this could be a good option for you.
 However, it can be an inconvenience if there isn't a bar near where you live.